epigeneticstoocean/2018OAExp_larvae/notebook/README.md

 4) [20200107_KatieMeetingNotes](https://github.com/epigeneticstoocean/2018OAExp_larvae/blob/master/notebook/20200107_KatieMeetingNotes.md) : Discussed updated plan for figuring out which samples to focus on and the steps for getting started with the library prep and sequencing.
 5) [20200121_GENEWIZConsultation](https://github.com/epigeneticstoocean/2018OAExp_larvae/blob/master/notebook/20200121_GENEWIZConsultation.md) :  Notes from GENEWIZ meeting.
 6) [20200122_programList](https://github.com/epigeneticstoocean/2018OAExp_larvae/blob/master/notebook/20200122_programList.md) : Running list of new programs I could potentially use for analysis
+7 [20200122_ThoughtsOnIndexing](https://github.com/epigeneticstoocean/2018OAExp_larvae/blob/master/notebook/20200122_ThoughtsOnIndexing.md) : Short overview of indexes used by Zymo in Pico MEthylation Kit compared to the ones we currently have in stock.
+Also includes notes from Zymo rep about making our own primers.